wp-plugins/exxica-social-marketing/README.txt

 4. Set up the plugin in **User** => **My social marketing**.

 == Frequently Asked Questions ==
-= Where can I find the settings page? =
-The settings page can be found under **Users** => **My social marketing**.

-= Why not place the settings page in Settings? =
-The settings for Exxica Social Marketing are user specific.
-So that multiple users can use the plugin without sacrificing their Facebook or Twitter  (or other) account security.

 == Screenshots ==
 1. User administration page - with authentication buttons for various social media platforms and the ability to remove unwanted publishing accounts.